ojroques/nvim-lspfuzzy/README.md

 ## Troubleshoot

 #### Using the `fzf_modifier` option breaks the plugin.
-The plugin uses the filename contained in the FZF entry selected by the user to jump to the correct location.
+The plugin uses the filename embedded in the FZF entry selected by the user to jump to the correct location.
 Therefore it must resolve to a valid path.
 For instance `:.` or `:p` can be used but not `:t`.